CNAG-Biomedical-Informatics/pheno-ranker/docs/federated-version-proposal.md

 In this proposal, we aim to explore the potential application of Pheno-Ranker within two distinct contexts: the Inter-Hospital Network and the Beacon v2 Network.

 <figure markdown>
+ Federated network diagram
  ![Pheno-Ranker](img/federated-matching.png){width="250"}
- <figcaption>Federated network diagram.
-Image created by DAL.LE-3</figcaption>
+ <figcaption>Image created by DAL.LE-3</figcaption>
 </figure>

 === "Use Case A: Inter-Hospital Network"